haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 ## Wrapping up

-There's only one haskell code change left to do at this point: "link" the plugin in the `Main` HLS module.
+There's only one haskell code change left to do at this point: "link" the plugin in the `HlsPlugins` HLS module.
 However integrating the plugin in haskell-language-server itself will need some changes in config files.
 The best way is looking for the id (f.e. `hls-tactics-plugin`) of an existing plugin:
 - `./cabal*.project` and `./stack*.yaml`: add the plugin package in the `packages` field
 - `./haskell-language-server.cabal`: add a conditional block with the plugin package dependency